cllom/Machine-Playing-Flappy-Bird/README.md

 *  Wires

 ### Artificial Neural Network
-Let us call the robot as an agent, each individual agent has its own brain of an artificial network of 4 inputs and 7 nodes and 1 output.
+Let us call the robot as an agent, each individual agent has its own brain of an artificial network of 4 inputs and 7 hidden nodes and 1 output.

 ```python
 self.wih = numpy.random.normal(0.0, pow(self.hnodes,-0.5), (self.hnodes, self.inodes))